Wide stochastic networks: Gaussian limit and PAC-Bayesian training

-where $\kappa\leq 4$ is an absolute constant and
+where $\kappa< 4$ is an absolute constant and

-In particular, if $B= o(\sqrt n)$ for $n\to\infty$, then $F(x)\to Z(x)$ in distribution. \end{manualprop} \begin{proof} The result is a straight consequence of Theorem \ref{thm:bentkus} and Corollary \ref{cor:app_benktus}.
-Note moreover that $\Cc[Y]$ is non singular as long as all the $\esse$'s are non-zero, so as long as the bound in the statement is finite. \end{proof}
+In particular, if $B(\emme,\esse)= o(\sqrt n)$ for $n\to\infty$, then $F(x)- Z(x)\to 0$, in distribution. \end{manualprop} \begin{proof} The result is a straight consequence of Theorem \ref{thm:bentkus} and Corollary \ref{cor:app_benktus}.
+Note that $\C[Y]$ is non singular as long as all the components of $\esse$ are non-zero, so as long as the bound in the statement is finite. \end{proof}